-Limited time offer: Earn 50,000 American Airlines AAdvantage® bonus miles after you spend $3,000 in purchases within the first 3 months of opening your account.
+Earn 30,000 American Airlines AAdvantage® bonus miles after you spend $1,000 in purchases within the first 3 months of opening your account.
 This is one of the largest bonus offers we've seen on a co-branded airline credit card in recent months.

 Enjoy Group 1 boarding on American Airlines itineraries.
 This priority boarding gives you time to organize yourself on the flight before takeoff, and it's always nice to skip the lines and feel like a VIP.

 No cap on the miles you can earn.
 You can accumulate as many miles as you want, so if you use this card to make a lot of purchases, you can earn a lot of miles.

 $95 annual fee is waived for the first 12 months.
 You pay no annual fee during the first year, but after the first year, you will have to pay a $95 annual fee.
 In our opinion, this annual fee is worth it if you travel often with American Airlines or US Airways, or travel with a few people in the same reservation, as you get one eligible free checked bag for up to 4 people!

 This airline credit card is one that I highly recommend for those of you that fly frequently with American Airlines and who want to be rewarded for their everyday spending.
-The Citi® / AAdvantage® Platinum Select® MasterCard® lets you earn 50,000 American Airlines AAdvantage® bonus miles (limited time offer) after you spend $3,000 on purchases within the first 3 months, 2 AAdvantage® miles per $1 spent on eligible purchases from American Airlines, and 1 AAdvantage® mile for every dollar spent on other purchases.
+The Citi® / AAdvantage® Platinum Select® MasterCard® lets you earn 30,000 American Airlines AAdvantage® bonus miles after you spend $1,000 on purchases within the first 3 months, 2 AAdvantage® miles per $1 spent on eligible purchases from American Airlines, and 1 AAdvantage® mile for every dollar spent on other purchases.

 If you are someone who likes flying with American Airlines, in my opinion, you would benefit from this card.
 Even though it has an annual fee of $95 after the first 12 months, the benefits, rewards and perks that this card offers may be well worth it if you travel regularly.